SpeerSec/BuildReview2/README.md

 ## Why this rewrite

 The original tool gave a pass/fail per registry setting.
-For a red team build review that's the wrong unit of analysis as what matters is whether the host (plus its place in the domain) yields a path to lateral movement, credential theft, or escalation.
+For a purple-team focused build review that's the wrong unit of analysis as what matters is whether the host (plus its place in the domain) yields a path to lateral movement, credential theft, or escalation.
 This rewrite keeps the collection approach (PowerShell,